Policy on Intimate Partner Violence and Power Imbalances

 MEDIATION OF DISPUTES INVOLVING DOMESTIC VIOLENCE

 Adopted at the OAFM Annual General Meeting, June 1994.
-Amended by unanimous Board Resolution October 27, 2013.
+Amended by unanimous Board Resolution October 27, 2013 and amended April 30, 2016.
 Many of the concepts and recommendations come from the “Report from the Toronto Forum on Woman Abuse and Mediation, June 1993”.

 INTRODUCTION (FROM TORONTO REPORT)